FilipePacheco73/LLM-Hands-On/README.md

 ## Summary

-Welcome to the MLLM-Hands-On GitHub repository dedicated to studying and practicing with Large Language Models (LLM).
+Welcome to the my LLM-Hands-On GitHub repository dedicated to studying and practicing with Large Language Models (LLM).
 This repository contains various experiments and trials that I have conducted.
 For a detailed explanation about the code and the underlying technology and science, you can refer to my Medium blog at the following link:

 https://medium.com/@filipespacheco